Freddy Álvarez (baseball)

-Freddy Asiel Álvarez Saez (born April 29, 1989) is a Cuban baseball pitcher for the Naranjas de Villa Clara in the Cuban National Series.
+Freddy Asiel Álvarez Saez (born 29 April 1989) is a Cuban former baseball pitcher. Álvarez played for the Naranjas de Villa Clara in the Cuban National Series.

+Career

+Álvarez was born on 29 April 1989 in Sagua La Grande, Villa Clara Province.
+He made his Cuban National Series in 2006, playing for Villa Clara, appearing in 12 games.
+He retired after the 2024 season.

 In international play, Álvarez played for the Cuban national baseball team in the 2005 World Youth Baseball Championship, 2006 World Junior Baseball Championship, 2009 World Port Tournament, 2013 World Baseball Classic and the 2017 World Baseball Classic.